Policies & Procedures

 Privacy

 East Canberra General Practice has developed a detailed policy about the collection, use and disclosure of the patient information that it holds.
 The Practice maintains strict control of access to patient medical records.
 If you would like to know more, please discuss the matter with your doctor or ask for a copy of our policy statement.
+Here is a digital copy to view: Privacy Policy

 Parents/guardians & Children